 The equivalent wealth calculations in Tables 1 and 2 are very sensitive to assumptions about the deferral horizon.
-Since individuals must begin to withdraw assets from their tax-deferred accounts at age 70 1/2, and many take some distributions as early as age 59 1/2, the age distribution of account owners is likely to provide key insights on the accumulation period for TDA assets.
+Since individuals must begin to withdraw assets from their tax-deferred accounts at age 70 1⁄2, and many take some distributions as early as age 59 1⁄2, the age distribution of account owners is likely to provide key insights on the accumulation period for TDA assets.

 Table 3 presents information on the age distribution of TDA holdings.
 The table presents both the age distribution of account holders, weighting each account holder equally, and the age distribution of account balances, in which each account holder is weighted by the value of their account.
 In each case there is a column for the marginal distribution of account holders or assets by age, as well as a cumulative distribution column showing the percentage of assets held by investors who are younger than the indicated age group.
 The data show that nearly half of all assets in TDAs are held by individuals in households where the household head is at least 55 years of age.
 Only one quarter of the assets are held by households headed by someone under the age of 45.
-The distribution of accounts held by households under the age of 45.
+The distribution of accounts is quite different from the distribution of account balances, with almost half of the accounts held by households under the age of 45.
 The substantial concentration of assets in TDAs held by households near retirement age suggests that only a modest fraction of current assets are likely to be held by households with very long retirement accumulation horizons.